Hunting & Feeding Behavior

 Wolves require at least 3.7 pounds of meat per day for minimum maintenance.
 Reproducing and growing wolves may need 2-3 times this much.
 It has been estimated that wolves consume around 10 pounds of meat per day, on average.
 However, wolves don’t actually eat everyday.
 Instead, they live a feast or famine lifestyle; they may go several days without a meal and then gorge on over 20 pounds of meat when a kill is made.

-In Minnesota, each wolf eats an average of 15-20 adult-sized deer or their equivalent per year to meet their nutritional requirements.
+In Minnesota, for example, each wolf eats an average of 15-20 adult-sized deer or their equivalent per year to meet their nutritional requirements.
 Based on this average, and the estimate of 2,400 wolves in Minnesota, wolves kill the equivalent of about 36,000 to 48,000 adult-sized deer per year.
 In comparison, Minnesota hunters take around 52,500 deer per year in wolf range (over 250,000 for the entire state) and several thousand are killed during collisions with vehicles.

 Wolf predation on ungulates varies seasonally.
 It is highest during mid to late winter, when animals are suffering from poor nutrition and the snow is deep, making them easier to kill.
 It is also quite high in early summer when prey animals have their young, as wolves prey heavily on vulnerable young.